View this document as: a single page | multiple pages.

 If the RP has access to existing information about a set of subscribers, and this information is not associated with a federated identifier, the RP performs a process known as account resolution to determine which set of subscriber information to associate with a new RP subscriber account.

-An RP performing account resolution SHALL ensure that the attributes requested from the IdP are sufficient to uniquely resolve the subscriber within the RP’s system before linking the federated identifier with the RP subscriber account and granting access.
+An RP that performs account resolution SHALL ensure that the attributes requested from the IdP are sufficient to uniquely resolve the subscriber within the RP’s system before linking the federated identifier with the RP subscriber account and granting access.
 The intended use of each attribute by the RP is detailed in the trust agreement, including whether the attribute is used for account resolution in this manner.

 Alternative Authentication Processes